Nevada Probate Process

 • Petitioning the court to make funds available to care for dependents of the decedent

-• Noticing Creditors
+• Noticing creditors

 • Payment to creditors